ismasan/jbundle/README.md

 All defined filters will run on the src for all these cases.

-## Versiones file names, jQuery style
+## Versioned file names, jQuery style

 All of the examples above bundle to versioned directories in the "dist" directory.
 If you want jQuery-style file names, where there's no version directory and the version number is part of the file name, you can do this: